 The reason why this one is one of the most affordable 4k ones is that it is one of the few to sacrifice expensive internal components in favor of a better image resolution.

-But still, this PC is not slow by any mean.
+But still, this PC is not slow by any means.

-These are the very basics you will find in an affordable computer nowadays, but with the plus of a really nice resolution.
+This is a step above what you will find in an affordable computer nowadays with the plus of a nice resolution.

-And objectively, it is a computer with better specs than a Mac and slightly cheaper.
-Because of that, this has to be the 2019 winner for us.
+The design reminds me of an Apple.
+But objectively, it is a computer with better specs than a Mac and slightly cheaper.
+Because of that, this has to be the winner for us.

 This is not the computer you need if you’re just looking for a laptop to watch movies without anything fancy.
 You can watch movies on a much cheaper laptop.

-But if you’re looking for the best experience and are willing to pay for it, the Dell XPS 13 is the number 1 choice.
+But if you’re looking for the best experience and are willing to pay for it, this is the number 1 choice.

 That’s why I’ve included it here.
 I don’t usually recommend it because they are much more expensive than the competitors with objectively worse components.
 Plain and simple.